 Students who have experienced academic difficulty in a subject area are assigned to the Directed Study program.
 These students are required to receive additional help from a teacher in the area where they are experiencing difficulty.
 The student and teacher engage in a written contract that specifically identifies the reasons the teacher assigned directed study and states the weekly expectations that students must accomplish in order to fulfill the contract.
 Although these contracts are not designed to be punitive, students who do not fulfill their contract on a weekly basis may receive a weekend detention for doing so.

 The WMA Learning Center department has been in existence for close to 30 years.
 The Learning Center teachers are well-trained, experienced, learning specialists with lengthy tenure at WMA who know the needs of their students and the needs of the school well.
 Each is a highly committed and motivated professional, determined to help students maximize their academic strengths.
 An integral part of that mission is instilling a sense of self-confidence and self-efficacy, as well as self-advocacy skills in each student as they adjust to the demands of a competitive independent school and prepare them for the challenges of college.

-Overview: This course is designed to help freshman understand themselves as individuals, understand their role in a global community, and make informed choices related to their health, interaction with others, and daily responsibilities.
-Freshmen Foundations meets four periods per week over the course of the trimester.
-In class, students are engaged in activities to help enhance their academic strategies, which include time management, organization, presentational development, study habits and note taking.
+Overview: This course is designed to help freshman understand themselves as individuals, understand their role in a global community and make informed choices related to their health, interaction with others and daily responsibilities.
+First Year Foundations meets four periods per week over the course of the fall trimester.
+In class, students are engaged in activities to help enhance their academic strategies, which include time management, organization, presentational development, study habits and note-taking.
 In addition, the Grade 9 class completes the online Brainology program, which helps students develop Growth Mindset thinking.
 Through this program students learn about brain functioning and engage in lessons that explore challenges, setbacks, resiliency and personal growth.
 Anatomy, reproduction, STDs, contraceptives, pregnancy and abstinence are covered in this unit.
 Finally, we also attend a seminar that displays the social norms of gender identity.
 A guest speaker comes to the WMA campus to help with gender identity awareness.